errantSquam/Golden-Sun-Spritesheet-Compressor/README.md

 To insert (manual hex editing), replace all the sprite pointers with pointer data, and insert the spritesheet data where you defined the starting_pointer.
 **Make sure to change your character's sprite type to format 0.**

+Then run the program in command line.
+Maybe I'll add command line args support in the future.